 Handwriting Sheets for Toddlers

-And while they aren’t the most exciting way to learn handwriting, actually practicing the skill of handwriting with a pencil matters!
+And while they aren’t the most exciting way to learn to handwrite, actually practicing the skill of handwriting with pencil matters!

 Check out some great places you can get free or cheap handwriting printables for your toddler!

 We’re starting now, at age 3, to incorporate handwriting activities into my daughter’s day.
 Though I know she’ll get practice at school, we’ll be adding in handwriting every other day (in some form) to start to help her fine motor skills and muscle memory of the letters develop!